city pictures

 Another location I came across is the above, but it may not be possible to photography this with a large format camera.
 The scene attracted me for the relationship between the old and new architecture, and also for the presence of the street trees in the city; trees whose habitat, growth, reproduction, and death are controlled by humans.
 I had been looking at Hiro Nishikawa’s large format urban work of plants in Tokyo — not that I ever wanted to go down the pathway of making platinum prints.

-The large format photography is a fragmentary, embodied, subjective perspective and unlike what the experimental cinema of the 1920s and 1930s aimed to do, it is not a portrait of the contemporary city as a whole.
 These city pictures — like the other hand held photography — are a series of fragments with little connection to the artworks of the 1970s —the moment of performance art and staged occupations of spaces, that were at the same time theatrical and ephemeral;—- a time when Adelaide as a mode of urban life offered potential and promise.
+The contemporary cityscape itself has become a commodity.